Busted-stamped-in-red-on-brown-paper

 First, AI doesn’t have any ideas of its own and it can’t do anything without human instruction.
 So you’ll need a human content strategist to tell it what to write.

-Fourth, their content isn’t researched well.
-It doesn’t know how to use credible or original sources, so it takes from any old article it can find.
+Second, AI doesn’t research well.
+It can’t distinguish credible or original sources, so it takes from any old article it can find.
 And I mean old.
-In the experiment I did, some of the sources were more than five years’ old and most were undated.
-So you’ll need a human fact-checker to fix it.
+In an experiment I did, some of the sources were more than five years’ old and none of them were official.
+But it doesn’t end there, because any points AI makes using flawed sources will be flawed too.
+So you’ll need a human to fact-check and fix all that.

 Shall I go on?